qase-tms/qase-java/qase-cucumber-v7-reporter/docs/usage.md

     Then return true
 ```

-# How add Suite to a test
+---

-You can add a suite to a test in Cucumber 7 by using the `@QaseSuite` annotation.
-This annotation can receive a single
+## How to Add a Suite to a Test

-suite
+You can organize your scenarios into suites and sub-suites in Cucumber 7 using the `@QaseSuite` annotation.
+This
-and a multiple sub-suite in the form of a string.
+annotation can receive a single suite name, and optionally sub-suite names, as strings.

-Example:
+### Example:

 ```gherkin
 Feature: Simple tests